24 hours customer service +9779849693351

 It is important to note that climbing Manaslu in the winter and monsoon seasons is generally not recommended due to the harsh weather conditions, heavy snowfall, and increased risks of avalanches and other hazards.
 Climbers should also be aware of the potential risks associated with the changing weather patterns in the Himalayas and be prepared for unexpected weather changes.

-Manaslu expeditions packages cost U$D 12,500 per person.
+Manaslu expedition packages cost USD D 14500 per person which includes the permit cost for Manaslu expedition.
 We might be able to offer you a good deal if there are more than 10 people.
-We Nepal Wilderness trekking Pvt never compromise on expedition services despite compromising on costs.
+We at Nepal Wilderness Trekking Pvt never compromise on expedition services despite compromising on costs.
 Expert climbing guides are available, as well as highlanders’ support for all highlanders’ climbing.

 1. Permits: You will need to obtain a climbing permit from the Nepal Mountaineering Association (NMA) to climb Manaslu.
 The permit fee varies depending on the season and the size of the climbing team.